HowRareIs/solproxy/README.md

 - Private - fast local node (usually with partial chain data) If you don't need to distinct and you want to use the proxy just to route your requests to different providers for loadbalancing / failover - you should setup all nodes as a private type.

 This should be default, simplest mode of operation.
-You'll setup all your nodes as private nodes, and then you can connect to solana proxy via any api just like you'd do to a "normal" solana node, using port 7778.
+You'll setup all your nodes as private nodes, and then you can connect to Solana proxy via any api just like you'd do to a "normal" Solana node, using port 7778.

 ## Configuration
 ```json